 *Room numbers will be given on the day of arrival

 Please don’t attempt to send letters or packages after Monday, June 27 or July 25 since they may not arrive before your student checks out.

-Each student is given an email address within the first few days of arrival.
-Your student’s assigned email will be in the form of email@example.com (abc is his/her initials and 123 is a 3-digit randomly generated number.)
-Students receive this email address within the first two weekdays of JBA.
+Each student is given an email address with their Acceptance Materials.
+Your student’s assigned email will be in the form of email@example.com (this combination of letters and numbers will be randomly assigned).
 Students are allowed to check their email during “free time” by using the computers at the campus library.

 Due to changing technology and logistical challenges, JBA will no longer be using land line phones in residence hall rooms.
 Cell phones will now be permitted on a restrictive basis.
 Cell phones are only to be used in students’ residence hall rooms during free time and not after lights out.
 If phones appear outside of residence hall rooms, they will be confiscated for 48 hours on the first offense.
 If there is another infraction, they will be confiscated for the duration of the session.
 Students who do not own cell phones will still have access to public phones in the residence hall, but will need a phone card in order to make out-going, long distance calls.

 Students’ personal cellular phones may be used at designated times (please see policy below).
 Parents should pre-arrange particular days and times for phone calls.
 The best times to reach students are 7:00 a.m. – 8:30 a.m. and 10:15 p.m. – 10:45 p.m. weekdays.
 So that students can receive adequate sleep, please refrain from calling students’ rooms after lights out (11:00 p.m. week nights, midnight Saturday night, and 10:00 p.m.
 Sunday night) or before 7:00 a.m.
 If you absolutely need to reach your son or daughter during this time, please call the JBA Residence Hall Office.
 We can easily arrange a time for your child to call you.